Nurses spend more time with patients than most other types of providers and have unique insight into patient care and the the healthcare system.

 1. Older nurses are often more empathetic.
 Chances are that in the last several decades every older nurse has been a patient, undergone surgery, become a parent and possibly a grandparent, encountered personal financial challenges, experienced the death of a close friend or family member, and much more.

 2. Death is not so frightening.
-Nurses have cared for people at all stages of the life cycle and know that, […]
+Nurses have cared for people at all stages of the life cycle and know that, with planning and […]

 Unbalanced: The Art of Changing Nursing Roles